varnerlab/CHEME-4800-5800-Labs-AY-2024/week-8/Lab-8b/README.md

- Lab 8b: Iterative Solution of a System of Species Mole Balances This lab will familiarize students with the iterative solution of a system of steady-state species mole balances for a well-mixed isothermal reaction operation.
+# Lab 8b: Iterative Solution of a System of Species Mole Balances
+This lab will familiarize students with the iterative solution of a system of steady-state species mole balances for a well-mixed isothermal reaction operation.

-### Background
 The steady-state open species mole balances for a well-mixed system with species set $\mathcal{M}$, reaction set $\mathcal{R}$, and stream set $\mathcal{S}$ is described by:

 $$